SantoriniDave.com

 From Picasso to Leonardo DiCaprio, artists and actors have long appreciated this legendary 5-star hotel near Piazza del Popolo.
 Rooms are modern and understated, there’s a beautiful garden bar, and the hotel’s spa is one of the best in Rome.

-14. Palm Gallery – Villa Borghese, Barberini, and the Quirinale
+14. Palm Gallery – Villa Borghese, Barberini, & Quirinale

 Small yellow hotel building on a residential street in Rome with a car parked in front